smithy-lang/smithy/docs/source/1.0/spec/core/constraint-traits.rst

       - Description
     * - value
       - string
       - **Required**.
 Defines the enum value that is sent over the wire.
+Values MUST NOT be empty.
 Values MUST be unique across all enum definitions in an ``enum`` trait.
     * - name
       - string
       - Defines a constant name that can be used in programming languages to